UniversalDependencies/docs/_kk-overview/tokenization.md

 permalink: tr/overview/tokenization.html
 ---

-# Tokenisation

 **This document is a work-in-progress proposal.
 See http://universaldependencies.org for current/accepted specification**

-Word tokenisation of Kazakh is similar to the other languages written using the Cyrillic alphabet.
+# Tokenisation

+The treebank is tokenised using the morphological analyser available in the `apertium-kaz` package.[1]

+# References

+1. "Morphological analysers for three Kypchak languages"